itishrishikesh/learning-microservices-in-go/ReadMe.md

-I created repository to experiment and try out code with go and learn how to build microservices in it.
+I created this repository to experiment and try out code with go.
+My main focus here is to build microservices.
+Although the code won't make much sense, if you have randomly stumbled upon the repo you can create an issue and I'll try my best to answer your queries.